msmorul/lwbd/README.md

    decoder.
 3. Send me a pull request.
 If it works, I'll merge it in.

 The interface only has one method and is extensively Javadoc'd.
-I've tried to

 Technical
 ---------